 The Drug Administration Law of the PRC, or the Drug Administration Law, was promulgated by the Standing Committee of the NPC, in September 1984.
 The two latest amendments to the Drug Administration Law were the amendment promulgated in April 2015 and in August 2019.
 The Regulations for the Implementation of the Drug Administration Law were promulgated by the State Council in August 2002, and were last amended in March 2019.
-The Drug Administration Law and the Regulations for the Implementation of the Drug Administration Law have jointly established the legal framework for the administration of pharmaceutical products in China, including the research, development and manufacturing of new drugs.
+The Drug Administration Law and the Regulations for the Implementation of the Drug Administration Law and the Regulations for the Implementation of the Drug Administration Law and the Regulations for the Implementation of the Drug Administration Law have jointly established the legal framework for the administration of pharmaceutical products in China, including the research, development and manufacturing of new drugs.
 The Drug Administration Law applies to entities and individuals engaged in the development, production, trade, application, supervision and administration of pharmaceutical products.
-It regulates and provides for a framework for the administration of pharmaceutical manufacturiers, pharmaceutical trading companies and medicinal preparations of medical institutions, and the development, research, manufacturing, distribution, packaging, pricing and advertisements of pharmaceutical products.
-The Regulations for the Implementation of the Drug Administration Law, at the same time, provide the detailed implementation regulations for the Drug Administration Law.
+It regulates and provides for a framework for the administration of pharmaceutical manufacturing, distribution, packaging, pricing and advertisements of pharmaceutical products.
+The Regulations for the Implementation of the Drug Administration Law and medicinal preparations of medical institutions, and the development, research, manufacturing, distribution, packaging, pricing and advertisements of pharmaceutical products.
+The Regulations for the Implementation of the Drug Administration Law.